Myth, Fan Culture, and the Popular Appeal of Liminality

 Those of us who grew up before the digital era's dominance over our music listening and purchasing habits remember the turntable.
-Its fusion in the 1980s with the cassette deck and CD player turned it into a hotwired “hearth”—the heart of youth culture where we would gather, listen together, not talk but instead read lyrics and fetishize the cover and liner notes artwork.
-Throw in a mid or high end sound equalizer and our capacity for absolute absorption into the mythic realm of music listening was made complete (and your room, at your house became the “hot spot”).
+Its fusion in the 1980s with the cassette deck and CD player turned it into a hot-wired “hearth,” the heart of youth culture where we would gather, listen together, read lyrics and fetishize the cover and liner notes artwork.
+Throw in a mid to high-end sound equalizer system and our absorption into the mythic realm of music listening was complete (and your room, at your house became the “hot spot”).

 Borne out of this space was something unique that previous music lovers did not have access to: The Mix Tape.
-Whether for a friend, a boy-girl you crushed on, or your own “improvements” upon the musician’s compilation, the Mix Tape recorded from your stereo system’s radio, or CD player, or deck to deck tape player onto a cassette tape of your own making that communicated to others your passion.
-True to form, then, I (Brian) made a Mix Tape to accompany our book.
+Whether for a friend, a boy-girl you crushed on, or your own “improvements” upon the musician’s compilation, the Mix Tape recorded from your stereo system’s radio, or CD player, or deck-to-deck tape player onto a cassette tape of your own making.
+True to form, then, I made a Mix Tape to accompany our book.

-Below, from top to bottom: Brian (right) and his brother Dave at U2's Joshua Tree 2017 tour in Cleveland, OH, and Susan at U2's Joshua Tree 2017 tour in Philadelphia, PA.
+Below, from top to bottom: Me (right) and my brother Dave (left) at U2's Joshua Tree 2017 tour in Cleveland, OH.
+The next pic is Susan at U2's Joshua Tree 2017 tour in Philadelphia, PA.